LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 Why Landlords Run Credit and Background Checks on Potential Tenants

-By Kelly Boyer Sagert · September 26, 2022 · 7 minute read
+By Kelly Boyer Sagert.
+September 24, 2024 · 7 minute read

 Why Landlords Run Credit and Background Checks on Potential Tenants

 If you’re looking to rent an apartment or house, the landlord may require a tenant background and credit check.
-These checks primarily serve to verify an applicant’s personal information and show landlords whether they can afford the monthly rent payments.
+These checks primarily serve to verify an applicant’s personal information and show landlords whether the tenant can afford the monthly rent payments.
 However, landlords may also screen prospective tenants for previous evictions, criminal behavior, and evidence of poor financial judgment.

 Tenant credit and background checks can include a lot of “private” information you may not be aware of.
-Find out what a landlord sees when they order tenant screening report or a background check.
+Find out what a landlord sees when they order a tenant screening report or a background check.

 What Landlords Learn From Tenant Credit and Background Checks